coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 ### Invisibility

 The ability to move about unseen is not foolproof.
-While they can't be seen, invisible creatures can be heard, smelled, or felt.
+While they can’t be seen, invisible creatures can be heard, smelled, or felt.

 Invisibility makes a creature undetectable by vision, including